chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_landing.md

 **C.** A 3D tomographic reconstructed volume is produced by back projecting projections which are first corrected in a variety of ways (motion correction, CTF estimation, etc.)

-**D.** We provide the 3D volume together with point annotations of (at least one) macromolecular complex for each volume
+**D.** We provide the 3D volume together with any available point annotations or semantic segmentations of macromolecular complexes for each volume

 Here is a summary of the datasets that have been provided.
 A full description can be found below under [Data and schema](https://docs.google.com/document/d/11h0u3YYF1EWCTjxu3ObShx26HgLAfJhn9I_tIaeQ6GI/edit#?usp=sharing).
 The data can be downloaded through a [Python API](https://chanzuckerberg.github.io/cryoet-data-portal/python-api.html).